 Cultural ES are the most neglected from research (8), with the exception of conservation programs that provided some valuable insights (5).
-A recent study highlights the contribution of relating result-based payments also to cultural ES, such as preserving socio-cultural heritage at landscape level (Helena Guimarães et al., 2023).
-Among supporting services (31), biodiversity is frequently mentioned, although authors often fail to specify whether it pertains to above-ground or below-ground biodiversity, with the latter being more relevant to soil health.
-Instruments related to information made no explicit reference to soil health as contributing to ES.
-Nevertheless, regarding certification schemes and marketing labels, while no literature was found explicitly linking certification to soil health, this may only be a matter of time.
-Interest in carbon certification schemes is growing (Keenor et al., 2021), and soil certification is anticipated under the Soil Monitoring Law.
+A recent study high-lights the contribution of relating result-based payments also to cultural ES, such as preserving socio-cultural heritage at landscape level (Helena Guimarães et al., 2023).
+Among supporting services (31), biodiversity is frequently mentioned, though authors lack to specificy if it is below or underground, being the latter more relevant to soil.

+Instruments related to information made no explicit reference to soil health as contributing to ecosystem services.
+Nevertheless, as of certification schemes and marketing labels, if no literature was found explicitly linking the topic of certification to soil health, it is probably a matter of time as increasing interest in carbon certification schemes is on the go (Keenor et al., 2021) and a soil certification is envisioned by the Soil Monitoring Law.